Faculty & Staff

 D. Charles Operations Manager Middle School

-For the past 2 years, Darline served as the Coordinator of Operations and Communication at a Charter school in the Lower East Side.
-In this position, she managed all areas of the school’s operations in regards to human resources, facilities, technology, recruitment, web development, social media, fundraising, and school wide events.
-Darline received her BS in Sociology and Religious Studies at Rosemont College in Pennsylvania in 2009.
+This is Ms. Charles' 7th year at Unity.
+She provides support in areas of staff and student recruitment, HR, enrollment, web development, communication, fundraising, and school wide events.
+Darline received a Bachelor of Arts in Sociology and Religious Studies at Rosemont College in Pennsylvania in 2009.
 She moved to New York in 2011 to pursue a Master in Public Administration at Baruch College.
 While obtaining her Master’s, Darline conducted research on the top failing schools in Philadelphia and the impact of Charter Schools in disadvantaged neighborhoods.
 Darline’s passion for working in operations stems from her own upbringing in a school that was marred with apathy.
-At Unity, Darline hopes to help establish a supportive environment for both staff and families.
-In her spare time, Darline enjoys singing and dancing.
+At Unity, Darline seeks to establish a supportive environment for both staff and families.
+In her spare time, Darline enjoys singing, dancing, and mentoring others.

-D. Thomas Middle School Dean of Students & 6th Grade ELA Teacher Middle School
+D. Thomas Middle School Dean of Students Middle School

 Darnell Thomas, who hails from Bedford Stuyvesant was destined to be an Educator.
 As a young child, Darnell knew he would become a teacher as he played school with his younger cousins and siblings.
 Darnell always wanted to be a teacher because of his experiences as a student in the NYC Public School system.
 Being educated in NYC had its perks as it is also known as the “Melting Pot” so Darnell was able to learn about different customs and cultures.
 With this exposure, Darnell fell in love with literature, especially from authors of different ethnicities.

-E. Gonzalez Career and College Counselor/Teacher Founders, High School
+E. Gonzalez Director of College and Career Readiness High School

-Eric Rafael Gonzalez is Unity’s Director of Operations.
-He joins Unity after serving nearly three years in Washington D.C. as the Education Policy Advocate for the NAACP Legal Defense and Educational Fund, Inc. In this capacity Eric helped shape federal education policy and legislation through advocacy on behalf of children living in poverty and children of color.
+Eric Rafael Gonzalez is the Director of College and Career Readiness at the High School and former DOO at the MS. He joined Unity after serving nearly three years in Washington D.C. as the Education Policy Advocate for the NAACP Legal Defense and Educational Fund, Inc. In this capacity Eric helped shape federal education policy and legislation through advocacy on behalf of children living in poverty and children of color.
 Previously, for five years, Eric taught and directed standards-based learning units for English language arts in middle schools and high schools for Directions for Our Youth, Inc. (DFOY), a New York City-based nonprofit organization, reaching over 2400 students annually.
 Eric earned a BA from the State University of New York at Purchase College in 2001, an MA from the Massachusetts Institute of Technology in 2009, and an M.Ed., as an Urban Scholar Fellowship recipient, from the Harvard Graduate School of Education in 2010.

-G. Nadel 7th Grade ELA Learning Specialist Middle School
+G. Irizarry 6th Grade ELA Teacher Middle School

 Gilly is a former Harvard lawyer who left the law in 2001 to fulfill her lifelong dream of teaching middle school.
 She taught in several neighborhood public schools in Manhattan and Brooklyn.
 She was a founding staff member of the School for Democracy and Leadership in Crown Heights, where she served as Chair of the Social Studies department and established the Student Government.
 In designing curriculum, she focused on integrating critical literacy, speaking skills, and activism.
 She spent several years working as a private tutor for a wide variety of students, and during this time she refined her knowledge of teaching literacy to students who struggle with reading comprehension and writing.
 She has been active in the movement to desegregate city schools and to give parents more control over their children’s education.
 Gilly holds a Bachelor’s degree in History with a minor in Spanish from Indiana University; a JD from Harvard; and a Master’s degree in Education from Bank Street.